Skip to Main Content

 Find Library Sources

-CF Ocala Library
+Ocala Campus Library

-• Located in the 2nd floor of the Learning Resources Center in Building 3.
+Located in the 2nd floor of the Learning Resources Center in Building 3

 CF Library utilizes the Library of Congress Classification System (LCC) to organize materials by subject.